Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Abstract

 \section{Abstract}

-{ Including local populations in energy systems planning can increase the legitimacy and socio-political feasibility of energy transitions.
-Participatory modelling enables comprehensive involvement of stakeholders and can facilitate learning; however, the choice of options and scenarios in the model can be opaque to participants.
-Here we present a framework in which stakeholders engage with near-optimal modelling results in a holistic way, and showcase our methodology in a case study conducted in the remote Arctic settlement of Longyearbyen.
+{ Including local populations in energy transition planning can increase its legitimacy, socio-political feasibility and, in turn, climate mitigation efficacy.
+Comprehensive stakeholder involvement in participatory modelling facilitates learning; however, the choice of options and scenarios in the model can be opaque to participants.
+Here we present a framework in which stakeholders engage with near-optimal modelling results holistically, and showcase our methodology in a case study of the remote Arctic settlement of Longyearbyen, Svalbard.
 Participants choose across a continuum of modelling-based energy system designs in an interactive interface through which they select essentially any feasible combination of system components, and immediately see the implications of their choice.
-We observe that stakeholders in Longyearbyen consistently deviate from the cost optimum and instead balance different aspects like emissions, costs, and system vulnerability.
-When confronted with difficult trade-offs through our tool, participants feel better informed and successfully navigate through complex and intertwined decision-making. } \keywords{Energy systems modelling, Participation, Near-optimal, Modelling-to-generate-alternatives, Stakeholder involvement}
+With Longyearbyen already affected by climate change, stakeholders consistently deviate from the cost optimum and instead balance different aspects like emissions, costs, and system vulnerability.
+When confronted with difficult trade-offs, participants feel better informed through our tool and successfully navigate through complex and intertwined decision-making. } \keywords{Energy systems modelling, Energy systems planning, Participation, Near-optimal, Modelling-to-generate-alternatives, Stakeholder involvement}